Dr. James P. Cousins

 Teaching and Advising

-I teach undergraduate courses in the history of education, historical research methods, and secondary history education.
+I teach undergraduate courses in the history of education and secondary history education.
 As the department's Director of Undergraduate Studies, I oversee the advising of students with majors and minors in History and Secondary History Education.
+I am currently serving as Interim Associate Dean of the College of Arts and Sciences but can be reached via email or at the above number.

 Research and Scholarship